elastisys/cloud-native-training/kubernetes-and-cloud-native-essentials.md

 This traning is suitable for anybody generally interested in how Kubernetes and cloud native can be used to achieve scalable and highly available application architectures; developers, operations teams and general management.

+## Format

+The training is delivered in a form of lectures in which we cover not only the basic concepts but also give necessary context, provide relevant examples, and explain business benefits.

+## Duration

+Half a day.

 ## Content

 1. On modern software design and deployment
-1. Cloud Native
+1. What is Cloud Native?
 1. Containers and container orchestration
-1. Kubernetes
+1. Overview of Kubernetes
-1. Helm
+1. Application deployment with Helm
-1. Observability
+1. Observability / Telemetry
+1. Compliance in the Cloud Native World

 ## Prerequisites